 - Online Resources

-Also, YouTube is a fascinating medium to share knowledge and teachings because an audience could perceive information in three different forms (Text and Graphics, Video, Audio) all merged in one.
+Also, YouTube is a fascinating medium to share knowledge and teachings because an audience could perceive information in three different forms (Text and Graphics, Video, Audio) all merged into one.

 An example of a copywriter who never seizes to drop new videos every Wednesday is Alex Cattoni, an award-winning freelance copywriter who has been adding value to her content for years.